sinisaos/starlette-starter/README.md

 python app.py

 ```
-Change line 22 in tables.py and change line 47 in base.html to set register user as admin user.
+Change line 22 in tables.py to set register user as admin user.